 Living under high levels of stress isn’t healthy.
 Too much stress can weaken your immune system.
 It can also cause high blood pressure, fatigue, heart disease, and more.
 Chronic pain is hard enough, and these issues only make things worse.

 The good news is that mindfulness can help.
 Even doing it briefly can change your psychological and neuroendocrine responses to stress.
+An excellent article by Maria Meneses titled “Cultivate Mindfulness at Home: Stress-Reduction for the Whole Family” provides useful advice on how mindfulness can reduce both mental and physical stress.

 6. It Fights Depression